 "I love how interdisciplinary Urban Studies is, and how supportive the department is of students' interests and growth."

-I've been the Associate Director of the Program on Urban Studies since the fall of 2003; I'm also a senior lecturer in Urban Studies and, sometimes, in History.
+I've been the Associate Director, Acting Director, and now Co-Director of the Program on Urban Studies since the fall of 2003; I'm also a senior lecturer in Sociology.

-I teach both introductory and upper-level courses in Urban Studies, and I teach courses on the history of American cities, including:
+I teach both introductory and upper-level courses in Urban Studies, and courses on the history of American cities, including: